pprevos/r4h2o/manuscript/r4h2o_14_learning.md

 The third method, reinforcement learning is a technique that is used in prescriptive analysis, which is the topic of the next section.

+## Types of Machine Learning
+We have already encountered a machine learning technique in [chapter 10](#latent).
+Cluster analysis is an unsupervised method that in essence learns from the data by investigating relationships,

 ![Types of machine learning](resources/14_learning/ml_types.png)

+## Supervised Learning
+### Training and Testing data